minnojs/minno-quest/src/js/quest/API.md

-rowStemCss		| CSS object for the row stems. rowStemHide 	| Hide the row stem column. checkboxType	| Customize the type of checbox we use. `checkMark`: the default check style. `xMark`: use an X instead of the check. `colorMark`: fill the checkbox with a dark background.
+rowStemCss		| CSS object for the row stems. rowStemHide 	| Hide the row stem column. checkboxType	| Customize the type of checbox we use. `checkMark`: the default check style. `xMark`: use an X instead of the check. `colorMark`: fill the checkbox with a dark background. cellLabels 		| Show the column label with the grid cells.

 ##### grid.columns
 If you set a string instead of a column object it will be treated as if you set only the stem and all other values will be set by default.